 Pre-operative planning is crucial to delivering successful surgery, thereby delivering optimum patient outcomes.
 The arrival of 3D printed anatomical models has revolutionized how surgeons obtain the critical insights that are needed before performing complex surgical procedures, leading to better outcomes for patients.
-With the help of Formlabs and Axial 3D, Mr. Alistair Irwin was able to successfully remove a tumor from a young patient.
+With the help of Formlabs and Axial 3D, Mr. Alistair Irwin was able to successfully remove a Complex Spinal Sarcoma from a young patient.

 The team at Newcastle completes approximately 10 spinal sarcomas resections per year.
 In what is a one in a million case, a young girl from Newcastle UK was faced with an extremely rare and aggressive form of cancer that was growing quickly from the thoracic spine and chest wall into the anterior thoracic cavity and mediastinum.
 After biopsy this was diagnosed as a Mesenchymal Chondrosarcoma, a cartilage producing tumor that was rapidly destroying local structures and causing damage.
 If left alone, it could cause catastrophic harm—compressing vital structures (such as major veins, arteries and even the structure of the heart), or start to compress the spinal cord and cause damage to the nerves and motor functions.

 Complex Spinal sarcomas are rare and require a highly specialized team including specialist oncologists, radiologists, pathologists and surgeons to care for them.
 In this particular case the site, size and complexity of the tumour required a surgical team comprising plastic, paediatric, cardiothoracic, paediatric cardiac and spinal surgeons.
 Because of its complexity, planning and visualization of the anatomical sites involved was crucial.